 - Babysitter – Many parents will still need to work or just need a break from the kids.

-- Dog Walker or Sitter– People love their dogs and want to make sure they are well taken care of while they are busy or away.
+- Dog Walker or Sitter– People love their pets and want to ensure they are well taken care of while they are busy or away.

-- Cleaning and Organizing – Understanding how to properly clean and rearrange items at home or at work can help people become more productive.
+- Cleaning and Organizing – Understanding how to properly clean and rearrange items in a home or professional setting can help people become more productive.

 - Business Coach – Many businesses are started during recessions.
 Having the right guidance and mentorship is key to longevity.